 Parents will be kept informed about school activities through a weekly newsletter.
 This will be sent home every Thursday with the eldest child of each family.
 The newsletter also serves as a community notice board.
 All are welcome to use the newsletter for this purpose.
 Insertions need to be with the office no later than 1pm on Wednesday.

 Lunches may be ordered every day from the school office.
 These must be ordered by 9am.
 Please ask at the office for the current menu and system to follow when ordering.

-Our school levy is $50.00 per child or $80.00 per family.
+Our school donation is $50.00 per child or $80.00 per family.
 These funds are used by the school to subsidise class trips, sporting and cultural activities and to purchase such additional resources as classroom computers, library books and other equipment.
-While payment of the school levy is not compulsory please note that it is tax deductible.
+While payment of the school donation is not compulsory please note that it is tax deductible.
 Please pay at the office.
 You will be receipted for your payment.

 Children are given a stationery list when they enrol or in December for the following year.
 It is generally cheaper to buy stationery items from retail outlets at the start of a school year.
 We carry a small amount of stationery at school for sale, for when children run out of items during the year.

 The school is served by a bus run for eligible pupils living outside the regulated 3.2km radius from school.
 Children living on a bus run but within the 3.2km may catch the bus at a cost of $1 per ride.
 Tickets are available from the school office.

 Parents are requested not to double park outside the school, park over neighbouring driveways, or park in the 'Keep Clear' areas.
 Parents picking up or delivering children are asked to use the curbside doors of their cars and co-operate with the duty teacher and children on traffic patrol.
 Parents using the Waitohu Valley Road entrance are requested not to drive into the school.

 We have no official uniform but we encourage children to wear appropriate clothing and take pride in their appearance.
 We do have our school colours, which are green and gold.